felixn95/oil-palm-detection/README.md

 Each member of the team tried different models and parameters, which then have been evaluated and compared.
 ## 6. Interpretation & Evaluation
 We evaluated the models in this [Excel-Sheet](https://github.com/felixn95/oil-palm-detection/blob/main/model_training/Optimizer_comparison.xlsx).
 There, a detailed view on all runs can be found.
 Included are insights on the models parameters and the performance evaluation.
-Additionally, Screenshots of all tables can be foung [here](https://github.com/felixn95/oil-palm-detection/tree/main/model_training).
-To get a good overview over our results, the best models can be seen in the Screenshot below.
+Additionally, Screenshots of all tables can be found [here](https://github.com/felixn95/oil-palm-detection/tree/main/model_training).
+To get a quick overview over our results, the best models can be seen in the image below.

 ![image](model_training/Model_Overview_Optimizers_Best_augmentedData.png)